A Survey of Reinforcement Learning from Human Feedback: Introduction

 \section{Introduction}

-In \gls{RL}, an agent traditionally navigates through an environment and attempts to make optimal decisions (i.e., action choices) through a process of trial and error.
-Whether a decision is optimal or not is determined solely by reward signals.
-These signals have to be defined by a system designer based on measurements of the agent's performance, ensuring that the learning agent receives the necessary feedback to learn the correct behavior.
-Designing a reward function, however, is challenging.
-Indeed, success is hard to formally define and measure in many applications.
-Beyond that, a sparse signal of success may not be well suited for agent learning -- resulting in the need for \emph{reward shaping}~\citep{ng1999policy}, where the reward signal is transformed into one that is more suitable for learning.
-This often makes the reward signal more susceptible to spurious correlations, however -- behaviors that are rewarded because they are usually correlated with the true objective but are not valuable in themselves.
-This ultimately cumulates in the issue of \emph{reward hacking}~\citep{skalse2022defining}, where learning agents exploit reward-specific loopholes to achieve undesired outcomes while still generating high rewards.
+In \gls{RL}, an agent navigates an environment and learns through trial and error.
+The optimality of these decisions is determined solely by reward signals, which must be carefully designed based on performance measurements to ensure the agent learns the desired behavior.
+However, designing effective reward functions presents significant challenges.
+In real-world applications, success is often difficult to formally define and measure.
+Moreover, sparse success signals are not well suited for agent learning, often necessitating \emph{reward shaping}~\citep{ng1999policy}, where the reward signal is transformed into one that is more suitable for learning.
+Unfortunately, this transformation can introduce spurious correlations -- rewarding behaviors that correlate with desired outcomes without directly achieving the true objective.
+This can lead to \emph{reward hacking}~\citep{skalse2022defining}, where agents exploit such correlations to maximize rewards while producing undesired outcomes.

-In response to these challenges, \gls{RLHF} has emerged as a practically meaningful alternative that introduces a critical human-in-the-loop component to the standard \gls{RL} learning paradigm.
-In a nutshell, \gls{RLHF} differs from \gls{RL} in that the objective is defined and iteratively refined by the human in the loop instead of being specified ahead of time.
-This approach not only has the potential to overcome the limitations and issues of classical \gls{RL} methods but also has potential benefits for agent alignment, where the agent's learning goals are more closely aligned with human values, promoting ethically sound and socially responsible AI systems.
+\Gls{RLHF} has emerged as a practical solution to these challenges by incorporating human feedback directly into the learning process.
+Unlike traditional \gls{RL}, where objectives are fixed a priori, \gls{RLHF} allows humans to define and iteratively refine objectives during training.
+This approach addresses the limitations of classical \gls{RL} while promoting better alignment between agent behavior and human values and objectives, enabling the development of more ethically sound, socially responsible, and practically useful AI systems.